Setup Validator Metrics

 UFW

-You can use an auto-signed certificate or much better you can use a free certificate through Let's Encrypt
+Else for proper monitoring system you need to add an SSL certificate to your Grafana Server.
+You can use an auto-signed certificate or much better you can use a free certificate through Let's Encrypt.
+You can enable SSL like this:

 After getting the certificates you need to add them to Grafana, you must go to Grafana folder configuration and add the certificates path